Best Deep-Sky Objects by Month: October 2025

-The autumn months are very diverse in terms of deep-sky targets — you can see all kinds of them in the night sky!
+October is very diverse in terms of deep-sky targets – you can see all kinds of them in the night sky!
 In this article, you’ll learn about galaxies, nebulae, and star clusters to observe and photograph in October.
-We arranged them in a list according to their apparent magnitude.
 Use the Sky Tonight app to easily locate any of these objects in your sky.

 Contents